victoria-m/rudolph-saves-xmas/README.md

 # Final Project
 ## Summary
 I changed the theme of this project, but it’s still a very similar game to the one I intended to make.
-In this game Rudolph the Red-Nosed Reindeer needs to keep his schedule free so he can help deliver presents on Christmas.
+In this game, Rudolph the Red-Nosed Reindeer needs to keep his schedule free so he can help Santa deliver presents on Christmas.
 This means he needs to avoid those pesky professors who are trying to give him more homework.

 I learned a about SpriteKit game development while making this, but I also realized I may have been a bit overly-ambitious with my project proposal.
 So I ended up making a game with the following features:
 	1. You can move Rudolph around by clicking on your desired location.